Gold remains the most popular precious metal in fine jewelry.

-At the height of gold fashion right now are chain link styles, with the paperclip design a bestseller, reports Cora Lee Colaizzi, marketing director and senior merchandiser for Quality Gold, Fairfield, Ohio.
+Links Up At the height of gold fashion right now are chain link styles, with the paperclip design a bestseller, reports Cora Lee Colaizzi, marketing director and senior merchandiser for Quality Gold, Fairfield, Ohio.

 Trending since last summer, the paperclip chain link as a design element showcases the diversity that can come from even the simplest style, points out Gizzi.
 “Designers are creating exquisite earrings, necklaces, and bracelets using paperclip chain links to make timeless, yet trendy jewelry for women and men.”

 During holiday jewelry TV spots Gizzi illustrated the trend with several examples, including the 14K-gold and diamond paperclip earrings of Brevani.
 The New York City based brand’s bestselling paperclip earring was featured on The Bachelorette.

 Also popular in chain right now is a throwback to the 1970s with the resurgence of Cuban link design elements, reports Jonathan Cohen, president IB Goodman, Newport, Kentucky.
 “Initially adopted in bold neck chains, the design element lends itself to an array of jewelry for both men and women.”
 He explains that the bolder link look is the perfect canvas to set diamonds when used as a design element for styles like earrings, rings, and cufflinks.